Drauguer/Project2-.Obejotas/README.md

 Sound effects are either created by us or from royalty-free licensed assets, which have licensing information included inside the project file.

-Detailed information about third party audio asset go to our audio bible: https://docs.google.com/document/d/1DEDv9oiou2sYwnFzZ-8nnZFfwstBlLLBktnHtKa_J44/edit?usp=sharing
+For detailed information about third-party audio assets go to our audio bible: https://docs.google.com/document/d/1DEDv9oiou2sYwnFzZ-8nnZFfwstBlLLBktnHtKa_J44/edit?usp=sharing

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.